 The consolidated results of operations following the completion of the IPO are presented together with the results of operations pertaining to the Predecessor.
-The assets of the Predecessor consist of SWD wells and related gathering systems, office buildings, surface land and an oil gathering system and asset retirement obligations related to these assets, which were contributed effective January 1, 2019.
-See Note 5-Acquisitions.
+The assets of the Predecessor consist of SWD wells and related gathering systems, office buildings, surface land, an oil gathering system and asset retirement obligations related to these assets, which were contributed effective January 1, 2019.
+See Note 4-Acquisitions.
 The capital contribution of the net proceeds from the IPO to the Operating Company in exchange for 29% of the limited liability company units of the Operating Company was accounted for as a combination of entities under common control, with assets and liabilities transferred at their carrying amounts in a manner similar to a pooling of interests.
 The Partnership did not own any assets prior to May 28, 2019, the date of the equity contribution agreement by and between the Partnership and the Predecessor.
 Prior to the IPO, the Predecessor was a wholly owned subsidiary of Diamondback.
-For periods prior to May 28, 2019, the accompanying consolidated financial statements and related notes thereto represent the financial position, results of operations, cash flows and changes in partners' equity of the Partnership and its partially owned subsidiary.
+For periods prior to May 28, 2019, the accompanying consolidated financial statements and related notes thereto represent the financial position, results of operations, cash flows and changes in members' equity of the Predecessor and, for periods on and after May 28, 2019, the accompanying consolidated financial statements and related notes thereto represent the financial position, results of operations, cash flows and changes in partners' equity of the Partnership and its partially owned subsidiary.